collectioneering/Linear/README.md

 // Structure named 'file' with raw size 0x8 (used in plain arrays) file 0x8 {
     // Can use explicit deserializer name to get
-    // data with 'int' deserializer at offset 0. var offsetChunk int`0;
+    // data with 'intb' deserializer at offset 0. var offsetChunk intb`0;

     intb length `0x4;